Tones

 Checked tones

-When the final consonant of a syllable is a stop, it can’t carry any of the six tones, only two of them.
-They are the third and sixth tones.
-When the third or sixth tone appears in such syllables, it is called a checked tone.
+When the final consonant of a syllable is a stop (p, k, c, or ch), the syllable can only carry two tones: the third and sixth tones.
+When the third or sixth tone appears in such syllables, it’s called a checked tone.

-The pronunciation of each of the checked tones is a little different from that of its normal version.
+The pronunciations of the checked tones are a bit different from usual.
 The checked tones are:

-• Short (as short as the normal sixth tone, shorter than the other five), and so is the syllable that carries it.
+• Short (as short as the normal sixth tone and shorter than the other five)

 • Level (no rising and no falling)